 The mechanism of the red clause letter of credit is such that the issuing bank extends an advance to the seller on instructions of the buyer.
 After the seller fulfills his obligation, the buyer pays to the bank.
 If the seller doesn’t oblige to his side of the promise, then the issuing bank will ask for the money it has advanced from the buyer.
-Thus it is very important for the buyer to have trust in the seller, else this arrangement can actually backfire on the buyer.
+Thus it is very important for the buyer to have trust in the seller.
+Else this arrangement can actually backfire on the buyer.

-Interest, Fees and Other Expenses
+Interest, Fees, and Other Expenses

 The red clause letter of credit is quite an expensive tool.
-It carries a fixed fee which is higher than the regular letter of credit.
+It carries a fixed fee higher than the regular letter of credit.
 Also, the advance payment that issuing bank gives to the seller carries an interest rate.
 At the time of final payment, the buyer has to pay this interest rate plus the letter of credit amount.
-Furthermore, the issuing bank may ask for a collateral from the buyer against this letter of credit.
+Furthermore, the issuing bank may ask for collateral from the buyer against this letter of credit.
 It will also check the buyer’s credibility and past records.

 Risk Management for Red Clause Letter of Credit